YazanLpizra/PersonalBlog/content/about.md

  Thanks for stopping by!
 I'm currently doing an Online Masters in Computer Science at Georgia Tech while based in Connecticut.
 I spent three years after my undergrad working as a software engineer at Morgan Stanley (2016-2019), and recently left to focus on my Masters.

  I'm aiming to have a general, not-necessarily-always-technical blog to talk about whatever is holding my attention captive at the moment - mainly programming, baking, the outdoors, and 3d printing.
 Feel free to reach out to me on any of those topics or to talk about any other interesting tidbit of knowledge!

+ I'm also open to new opportunities and relocation, preferably in the information security field.

  Here are my various handles across the intertubes: